Demosz/rick_project/README.md

 # rick-project - MTG rules on EKS

 Two web services deployed on AWS EKS with image signing, automated security scanning, and a service mesh.
 The web frontend in Flask, and the backend is FastAPI.
+No real reason for doing this other than I wanted to see how they felt.
+Turns out, not much different.

 ## Architecture